sensorial-systems/ligen/tools/editor/dependencies/gui-runtime/README.md

 Start by clicking "Use this template" at https://github.com/emilk/eframe_template/ or follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

-Change the name of the crate: Chose a good name for your project, and change the name to it in:
+Change the name of the crate: Chose a good name for your library, and change the name to it in:
 * `Cargo.toml`
     * Change the `package.name` from `eframe_template` to `your_crate`.
     * Change the `package.authors`